 "Why Severus," Dumbledore replied, and Severus allowed himself a brief moment to wonder at how he could go from uncomfortable to positively beaming in such a short span of time, "it's young Harry Potter, of course.
 After all you did swear to protect him from harm, which makes you rather perfect for the job, wouldn't you say?
 Plus I was hoping that the fact that you already know the boy's aunt might facilitate things a bit.
 You remember Petunia, of course?"

-Severus mind, which had come to a stop at the mention of Harry Potter, roared back to life upon hearing the name of that foul woman.
+Severus's mind, which had come to a stop at the mention of Harry Potter, roared back to life upon hearing the name of that foul woman.
 "Petunia Evans?
-You mean to tell me, Dumbledore, that you left the boy with Petunia Evans?"
+You mean to tell me that you left the boy with Petunia Evans?"

-"Severus," Dumbledore interrupted his objections, the old man's tone having lost the mirth it held only a moment ago.
-Since Severus wouldn't have lived so long as a spy by ignoring warning signs as obvious as that, he slumped almost undetectably in defeat before acquiescing.
+"Severus," Dumbledore interrupted, the old man's tone having lost the mirth it held only a moment ago.
+Severus wouldn't have lived so long as a spy by ignoring warning signs as obvious as that, so he slumped almost undetectably in defeat before acquiescing.

 "Very well, I shall take the boy… shopping."
 Severus shuddered at the thought.
 "But when this goes wrong I want you to remember that I thought it was a bad idea."